How do I configure an Autoindex job?

 3. Click the "New Autoindex" button on the landing page for the plugin.

-Under the "Trigger" tab, establish what File Cabinet the Autoindex job should monitor, as well as what documents it should run against by specifying index entries the job should look for.
+Make sure to name the Autoindex job.
+Under the "Trigger" tab, establish what file cabinet the Autoindex job should monitor, as well as what documents it should run by specifying index entries the job should look for.

 You can choose to have the job run under one of the following triggers:

 File Cabinet Event:

 Here you can choose to have the job run on "New Documents" or "if index entries of existing documents have changed" to meet the trigger criteria.

 Note: You do not want to set up a job with both options checked as it will create a continuous loop that triggers the job over and over again unnecessarily.